-Who would I recommend the Anxiety at Work summary to?
+Who would I recommend our Anxiety at Work summary to?

-The 40-year-old team leader who wants to be a better manager and improve their team’s spirit, the 55-year-old CEO who wants to internally rebrand their organization into a more open, learning environment, or the 28-year-old employee who is looking to become a team leader and wants to prepare in advance.
+The 40-year-old team leader who wants to be a better manager and improve their team’s spirit, the 55-year-old CEO who wants to internally rebrand their organization into a more open, learning environment, and anyone who wants to become a team leader.